Chandler-Kluser/nestang9k-ps2/README.md

 |27|D19|DATA|
 |28|D34|ATTENTION|

+*I personally recommend adding some terminating resistors (from 50 to 120 ohms) in these wires to avoid reflections.

 ## ROM Flashing

 Just binary write the NES rom (in [iNES](https://www.nesdev.org/wiki/INES) format) into the microSD card in raw data.